 3001 Connecticut Ave.
 N.W.

 Park in Bus Parking Lot, in the left lane along the bushes.
 Leave media credentials on your vehicle dashboard.
-When coming in from Connecticut Avenue, the bus parking lot is the first lot on the right, across from Lot A. Enter Olmstead Walk, head to the left to enter Asia Trail on the right, directly across from Panda Plaza.
+When coming in from Connecticut Avenue, the bus parking lot is the first lot on the right, across from Lot A. Enter Olmsted Walk, head to the left to enter Asia Trail on the right, directly across from Panda Plaza.
 View zoo map.

 WHO: Tony Barthel, curator